chef/.github/CONTRIBUTING.md

-# Contributing to PROJECT_NAME
+# Contributing to Chef projects

-Provide full instructions on how a new user can contribute to your project here.
+Please refer to the list of guideines found at https://github.com/chef/chef-oss-practices